+COS 3[4-9]NN Topics in Computer Science (one or more)

+COS/INF 4081 Internship

-COS 310 Topics in Computer Science (one or more) COS/INF 481 Internship COS 492 Senior Project II COS/INF L97 Special Topics in Computer Science (one or more) COS/INF 498 Independent Study
+COS 4092 Senior Project II

+COS/INF L[1-2]NN Special Topics in Computer Science (one or more)

+COS/INF 4098 Independent Study

-The course COS 310 Topics in Computer Science and its description are defined for every particular offering.
-Students may take more than one COS 310 course.
+The course COS 3[4-9]NN Topics in Computer Science and its description are defined for every particular offering.
+Students may take more than one COS 3[4-9]NN course.
 This designation is generally used to represent one credit, short courses.

-The course COS L97 Special Topics in Computer Science and its description are defined for every particular offering.
-Students may take more than one COS L97 course.
+The course COS L[1-2]NN Special Topics in Computer Science and its description are defined for every particular offering.
+Students may take more than one COS L[1-2]NN course.
 The letter L designates the level of the course.
+The numbers [1-2]NN designates the specific topic.